 - Belvedere Palace: A grand Baroque palace (actually two palaces) with a rich history rooted in the 17th century.
 Like Schönbrunn, the grounds at Belvedere Palace are spectacular for walking about and is one of the absolute must-see places to visit in Vienna.

 Take a spin on the Wiener Riesenrad (Vienna Giant Wheel)

 As featured in the 1987 James Bond film, The Living Daylights, the Wiener Riesenrad (Vienna Giant Wheel) is a 65-metre (212-foot) high Ferris wheel that dates back to 1897, making it one of the oldest in the world.

 A regular ride on the Wiener Riesenrad, to catch magnificent views of Vienna from above, costs €10.
 Those who want to splurge can take it a step further though.
 Rent out one of the private & luxury cabins for a romantic dinner, dessert or even just a couple cocktails high above Vienna.

 For the ultimate experience at the Wiener Riesenrad, time your visit in the autumn when the wheel’s surrounding park, Prater, plays host to the Vienna Wiesn, an Oktoberfest-like harvest celebration that’s one of the top festivals in Vienna.

 Dabble in Viennese cuisine

-With the city’s location at imperial crossroads, Viennese cuisine pulls in influences both from western European cuisines like Italian and French as well as inspiration from the east including Hungarian, Jewish, and Polish.
+With the city’s location at an imperial crossroads, Viennese cuisine pulls in influences both from western European cuisines like Italian and French as well as inspiration from the east, including Hungarian, Jewish, and Polish.
 Some of the best Viennese dishes to keep on the lookout for include: